citusdata/citus_docs/cloud/availability.rst

 When is it Useful
 -----------------

 A fork is a great place to do experiments.
 Do you think that denormalizing a table might speed things up?
 What about creating a roll-up table for a dashboard?
-How can you persuade your manager that you need more RAM in the coordinator node rather than in the workers?
+How can you persuade your colleagues that you need more RAM in the coordinator node rather than in the workers?
 You could prove yourself if only you could try your idea on the production data.

 In such cases, what you need is a temporary copy of the production database.
 But it would take forever to copy, say, 500GB of data to a new formation.
 Not to mention that making the copy would slow down the production database.
 Copying the database in the old fashioned way is not a good idea.